tedharrison-rpc/reference-style-guidance/draft1.md

 If you are writing an Internet-Draft that updates an RFC, we recommend asking your Area Director (AD) to verify any reported errata for that RFC.
-Also, during the RPC intake process, please clarify if any of the verified errata for that RFC are being addressed by document.
+Also, during the RPC intake process, please clarify if any of the verified errata for that RFC are being addressed by your document.

 ### IETF Proceedings and Workshops